rebelsky/csc207c/_mps/fraction-calculator.md

 alias qc='java -cp target/classes edu.grinnell.csc207.main.QuickCalculator'
 ```

+> Note that this will run in the top-level folder of your project.

 **How would we make a visual version of this same calculator?**

 > There are a variety of Java toolkits for making GUIs.
 Swing and JavaFX seem to be the most popular.

+**Is there a limit to how many times we can use the calculator in a single run?**

+> Nope.

+**How should I handle invalid user input?**

+> Print an error message and go on.

+### Maven issues

+**Do we need to package and have a `.jar`?**

+> It's nice to package, but not strictly necessary.

+**If we do create a package or a `exec:java` target, which program should be the main class?**

+> I'd use the interactive calculator as the main class.

+**Should we commit and push the target?**

+> Definitely not!
+We almost never push generated files.

+### Testing

+**What edge cases should I consider?**

+> Negative numbers.
+Whole numbers.
+Zero.
+No input.

+**Will we get tests for this or write it ourselves?**

+> You will get tests.

 ### Miscellaneous

+**What methods should BigFraction include?**

+> I'd suppose addition, subtraction, multiplication, and division.
+Also `toString`.
+You probably want some private (or at least package) methods for things like reducing to simplest form.

 **Can I create more methods than those listed?**